Analytic inference with two-way clustering: Introduction

+However, these ``usual'' variance estimators have a major drawback, namely, they may not be positive, neither in finite samples nor even asymptotically.
+Similarly, variance matrices may not be semidefinite positive.
+We find evidence of this in applied work (see Appendix \ref{sec:aer_meta} for details).
+CGM propose a fix to this issue, but the corresponding inference in linear regressions is not invariant to affine transforms of the variables anymore.
+In simulations, we find that the level of a test can vary from zero to one as we change the location and scale of a regressor.

+Theoretically speaking, \cite{menzel2021bootstrap} showed that in a particular data generating process (DGP), standard variance estimators are negative with probability almost 40\% asymptotically, which leads to severely distorted inference, even if we use CGM's fix.
+Beyond this particular example, failure of usual inference occurs whenever estimators are not asymptotically Gaussian, a situation that arises naturally with multiway clustering, as illustrated in \cite{menzel2021bootstrap} and discussed multiple times below.

-The aim of this paper is to suggest another elementary fix for inference, which is asymptotically valid.\footnote{We develop the Stata package \texttt{twc\_inf}, available on SSC, which implements this method for linear, probit, logit and poisson regressions.} Consider a univariate equality test.
+The aim of this paper is to suggest an elementary fix for inference, which eliminates the issue of negative variances, remains invariant to affine transforms of the covariates in linear regressions and is asymptotically valid.\footnote{We develop the Stata package \texttt{twc\_inf}, available on SSC, which implements this method for linear, probit, logit and poisson regressions.} Consider a univariate equality test.
 Let $\widehat{V}_1$ and $\widehat{V}_2$ be the variance estimators obtained assuming that only one of the two dimensions of clustering matters, and let $\se_1$ and $\se_2$ be the associated standard errors.
-Then, we suggest to use as a standard error the maximum between $\se_1$, $\se_2$ and $\se_u$, where the latter is the standard error associated to $\widehat{V}_u$, with the understanding that $\se_u=0$ if the corresponding entry of $\widehat{V}_u$ is negative.
-Note that this modification has also been proposed by \cite{mackinnon2024jackknife}, though they do not establish its validity in cases where the usual method fails.
-We suggest a similar construction for multivariate tests.
+Then, we suggest to use as a standard error the maximum between $\se_1$, $\se_2$ and $\se_u$, where the latter is the standard error associated to $\widehat{V}_u$, with the understanding that $\se_u=0$ if $\widehat{V}_u$ is negative.
+This modification has also been proposed by \cite{mackinnon2024jackknife}, though they do not establish its validity in cases where the usual method fails.
+We suggest a similar construction for joint hypothesis testing, which is new to our best knowledge.